French Montana: Collaborating with Rick Ross

 With French's growing buzz in the South, he was approached by Florida-based rapper Rick Ross who invited him to his studio.
 French, who admits having been a fan of Ross' music, was invited to come "at like three in the morning" where he listened to his upcoming MMG collaborative album Self Made Vol. 1.
 The two recorded a track for the album, while Ross hopped on the remix to "Choppa Choppa Down".
 The new single, which also featured Wiz Khalifa, was released on April 28, 2011, with the music video coming out in June.
 An earlier remix featuring Gucci Mane and Wiz Khalifa had been released on March 25.
 The collaboration would mark the start of French's relationship with Rick Ross and his Maybach Music Group, prompting speculation whether French would be signing to the label.

 2011–2012: "Shot Caller" and New York takeover

-With French juggling between Atlanta and New York, his song "Shot Caller" off of the Casino Life record would gain traction on New York radio beginning mid-2011.
+With French juggling between Atlanta and New York, his song "Shot Caller" from the Casino Life record would gain traction on New York radio beginning mid-2011.
 During an on-air interview with Fat Joe on DJ Green Lantern's "Invasion Radio" in October 2011, French would call in to praise close friend and fellow-Bronx rapper Fat Joe, revealing his role in helping to get "Shot Caller" on the airwaves.
 Fat Joe, whom he refers to as "big brother", praised French's work ethic and revealed that French had been receiving offers from several major labels.